gibatekpro/ToDo/README.md

 ***
-Using localhost.
+Run the code and use the swagger url to view the api documentations.
 Change your url accordingly.
 [Swagger Url](http://localhost:5157/swagger/index.html)
 <br><br>
 ### Packages